wp-plugins/event-calendar-newsletter/readme.txt

 == Installation ==

-You can either search for Ultimate Event Calendar Newsletter in the Plugins --> Add New area, or:
+You can either search for Event Calendar Newsletter in the Plugins --> Add New area, or:

 1. Go to Plugins --> Add New
 2. Select the Upload option, then Choose File...